10 Smart City Apartment Ideas to Make Every Room Work Harder

 6. Make the Kitchen Work in Layers

-Small apartment kitchen storage with pantry bins shelves and rolling cart
+Compact apartment kitchen storage with pantry bins shelves and rolling cart

 Layered kitchen storage uses cabinets, walls, carts, and containers together.

-Small apartment kitchens are often difficult because they lack cabinets, counter space, and pantry storage.
+City apartment kitchens are often difficult because they lack cabinets, counter space, and pantry storage.
 Instead of trying to force everything into a few cupboards, think in layers.
 Use cabinet interiors, cabinet doors, walls, counters, carts, and vertical space together.

 First, protect your counter space.
 Only keep daily-use items on the counter, such as a coffee maker or cutting board if you use them often.
 Next, use cabinet organizers to make deep or awkward cabinets more efficient.
 Shelf risers can double vertical space inside cabinets.
 Pull-out bins can help with pantry items.
 Door-mounted racks can hold spices, foil, wraps, or cleaning supplies.